sahays/cloudcdn-terra/README.md

 # CDN with Private GCS Bucket

-Terraform configuration for a Google Cloud CDN serving content from a **private** Cloud Storage bucket using signed URLs for access control.
+Terraform configuration for a Google Cloud CDN serving content from a **private** Cloud Storage bucket using HMAC-based private origin authentication.

 ## What It Does

 - Creates a private GCS bucket with public access prevention enforced
 - Sets up Cloud CDN with a global HTTP load balancer
-- Configures signed URL authentication for secure content delivery
+- Uses HMAC keys with AWS V4 signature authentication for private origin access
+- No client-side authentication required - CDN handles it transparently
 - Uploads sample `index.html` to the bucket

 ## Prerequisites